Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

-In Greek mythology prophecies could be dangerous things.
-Those with the ability to tell the future could be revered or ridiculed; whilst those of whom a prophecy was told could spend their life trying to live up to it, or to circumvent it.
+In Greek mythology, prophecies could be dangerous.
+Those with the ability to tell the future could be revered or ridiculed, while those about whom a prophecy was told could spend their life trying to live up to it, or to circumvent it.

 The danger of having a prophecy told about you though, was never more apparent than with the Titan goddess Metis.

 The goddess Metis was born to the Titan pairing of Oceanus and Tethys, the god and goddess of fresh water.
 As such, Metis was probably born at a similar time to Zeus and his siblings; Oceanus being the brother of Cronus, the father of Zeus.